 Skill level: Intermediate

-Kit needed: D-SLR, Wide-angle lens, Waterproof bag or housing, Towel
+Kit needed: DSLR/mirrorless camera, wide-angle lens, waterproof bag or housing, towel

 On a shoot like this, weather isn’t as important as tidal swell and wind speed/direction.
 To find out the size of the surf in your location use the website magicseaweed.com (or the MSW smartphone app) – it’ll tell you the size of waves you can expect over the next week or so.